 The average cost of installing energy-efficient windows throughout a 2,450-square foot house is approximately $19,000, according to the National Association of Realtors’ “Remodeling Impact Report.”
 However, over the 30-plus years, these windows should last and the annual cost would be about $633.

 You’d be much better off installing wood flooring rather than carpet when remodeling a home because carpet doesn’t stand the test of time, Pickens said.
 One glass of spilled grape juice could ruin your carpet 10 minutes after installing it.
 “Your hardwood floors could last 100 years,” Pickens said.
 “You don’t get better value than that.”

 The average cost of installing 200 square feet of hardwood flooring is about $4,000, according to Fixr.
 Engineered wood flooring that is made with plywood and a hardwood veneer cost about the same to install and can last as long.
 Over 100 years, the cost of installing hardwood flooring is only $40 a year.
 For an even more affordable option, Pickens recommends vinyl composite core flooring that replicates the look of hardwood flooring.

 To spruce up the look of the exterior of your home, consider installing siding.
 Vinyl siding is a low-cost and low-maintenance option.
 There also are a variety of new materials in the same price range as vinyl that will last as long — at least 30 years, Pickens said.

-The cost to install vinyl siding on an average two-story house ranges from $6,000 to $13,000, according to DIY Network.
-Over the course of the 30 years the siding will last, the $13,000 installing cost breaks down to $433 a year.
+The cost to install vinyl siding on an average two-story house ranges from approximately $6,000 to $13,000, according to DIY Network.
+Over the course of the 30 years, the siding will last, the $13,000 installing cost breaks down to about $433 a year.